Alternative Credit Opportunities

 - Only one challenge examination for the course in question is allowed.

 - When a challenge examination is taken, whatever grade is earned is recorded.
-Should the grade from a challenge examination be undesirable to the student, the student may take the course for credit to change the grade.
+Should the grade from a challenge examination be undesirable to the student, the student may take the course for credit to exclude the challenge grade.

 - Credits obtained by challenge examination are not used in determining a semester’s credit load or for financial aid purposes in the semester in which the examination is taken.